 The charity plans to continue the activities outlined above in the forthcoming year.
-In addition, as we approach the end of the refurbishment project, we will begin to shift our focus towards raising funding support for the running costs of the hospice.
+We now begin to shift our focus primarily towards raising funding support for the running costs of the hospice but with an ambition to further develop physical assets as opportunities arise to enhance the delivery of the Palliative Care services.